Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 Share this article

-They touch licensing, risk management, underwriting, and customer experience all at once.
-Missteps here can slow your time-to-market or expose you to compliance risk, which can all affect your customer relationships.
+Instead, they touch licensing, risk management, underwriting, and customer experience all at once.
+Missteps here can slow your time-to-market or expose you to compliance risk, which can affect your customer relationships negatively and discourage future business.

-The good news is that the tools, partners, and infrastructure have matured.
+The good news is that the tools and payment infrastructure have matured a lot in recent years.

 You don’t need to become a bank to build a financial layer into your product.
-You need to understand the models, players, and decisions that shape the embedded finance landscape, and how to apply them to your business.
+You just need to understand the basics of the embedded finance landscape and how to apply them to your business.

 Our specialist fintech developers have worked with a variety of embedded financial services, including payment solutions.